nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_generator.md

 print('total time for serial archive calls is ', end_serial - start_serial, 's')
 ```

-## 4. Parallel Processing the archive calls
+## 4. Parallel processing the archive calls

 ```{code-cell} ipython3
 # define some variables in case the above serial cells are not run